-“The Society for Women in Scholarship exists to cultivate academic gifting and professional development at Southeastern by encouraging academic practices and facilitating opportunities for women to contribute to the body of scholarship as a means of fulfilling the Great commission.”
+“The Society for Women in Scholarship exists to glorify God and serve the Church by cultivating academic gifting and professional development at Southeastern through encouraging academic practices and facilitating opportunities for women to contribute to the body of scholarship as a means of fulfilling the Great commission.”

 What is The Society for Women in Scholarship?
 Kingdom Diversity and Women’s Life have teamed up to create this society as a means to help women who are academically and theologically gifted gain valuable support during their time at the academy.
 It’s a member-based society with multiple levels of membership, depending on your relationship to Southeastern and your commitment abilities.
 The Society also seeks to give back to the seminary by holding academic events that will benefit and equip the entire student body.